luckyluke66/FuncSlice/README.md

-# sliceLib
+# FuncSlice

-Slice lib is small go package that implements functions inspired by haskell Data.List
+FuncSlices is small go package that implements functions on slices inspired by haskell Data.List